cryo-pyro/meta/index.md

                                      (Kampala)
                              Tactical / Anglican
                              Entropy backdrop
-                                  6 o’clock
+                                  6 o'clock
 ```

 # B

-Perfect — you’ve already outlined the **five-layer pentad** as a recursive scaffold.
-Let me polish it into something **aesthetically clean, symmetric, and mnemonic**, tying each layer to your “tree/neuron” ontology and “fractal twin” computational philosophy.
+Perfect — you've already outlined the **five-layer pentad** as a recursive scaffold.
+Let me polish it into something **aesthetically clean, symmetric, and mnemonic**, tying each layer to your "tree/neuron" ontology and "fractal twin" computational philosophy.

 ---